Women in Classical Guitar History

 About the Essays and Posts

-Through the years, I have collected masses of files about women who played or composed for the classical guitar.
-From these materials, I have composed several essays which are published below.
-One of the aims and unique aspects of my research is my overt effort to guide readers to resources–to encourage exploration of the lists of works cited (sometimes purposefully over-cited) and draw readers to the projects and writings of other people who have been working in this area of research and performance.
-I often think of my efforts as being a hub for information, hopefully guiding new researchers to resources, honoring and promoting the work of others, and presenting writings and lectures in an academic yet accessible voice.
+Through the years, I have collected a mass of information about women who played and/or composed for the classical guitar.
+From these materials, I have given numerous lectures, and written several essays which are published below.
+I aim to share the stories of these great musicians, support their inclusion in the general discussion of guitar history, encourage performance of their works, and guide readers to resources.
+The essays are, at times, purposefully over-cited to direct readers to resources and draw them to the projects and writings of other people who have been working in this area of research and performance.
+I think of my efforts like a hub for information, hopefully guiding new researchers to resources, honoring and promoting the work of others, and presenting writings and lectures in an academic yet accessible voice.

 Seven of these essays were edited and published across two issues of the Guitar Foundation of America's journal, Soundboard, in 2021.
-It was wonderful to have the opportunity to share this work broadly through those publications as well as in two previous lectures for the GFA.
 The versions of my essays provided here include my unedited citations and extra resources.

 Please note this blog software presents word processing limitations therefore footnotes are numbered with parentheses.
-Citations appear in an adapted Turabian style.
+Citations appear in an adapted Turabian style: sometimes formatted for notes and other times for bibliographies.
+Please check Chicago formatting before using direct cut-and-paste of citations.

 An additional note: During Women's History Month 2015, I shared short essays on my public Facebook page highlighting the contributions of women guitarists with a primary focus on historic figures who also composed.
 By using Facebook, I was able to post direct links to sources, sheet music, recordings and videos in the comments area.
 Although I don't update the Facebook posts, links are provided with each corresponding essay where applicable.